a2stuff/a2d/notes/testplan.md

 ## Run Basic Here

+* Launch DeskTop.
+Open a volume window.
+Apple Menu > Run Basic Here.
+Verify that /RAM exists.
+* Launch DeskTop.
+Open a window for a volume that is not the startup volume.
+Apple Menu > Run Basic Here.
+Verify that the PREFIX is set correctly.
 * Configure a system with a RAMCard.
 Launch DeskTop, ensure it copies itself to RAMCard.
 Ensure BASIC.SYSTEM is present on the boot volume.
 Open a window.
 Apple Menu > Run Basic Here.
 Verify that BASIC.SYSTEM starts.

 ## Joystick

 * Configure a system with only a single joystick (or paddles 0 and 1).
 Run the DA.
 Verify that only a single indicator is shown.
 * Configure a system with two joysticks (or paddles 2 and 3).
 Run the DA.
 Verify that after the second joystick is moved, a second indicator is shown.
+* Configure a system with a single joystick.
+Run the DA.
+Move the joystick to the right and bottom extremes.
+Verify that the indicator does not wrap to the left or top edges.

 ## Find Files